 Join a group of people who have your desired trait.

 Let’s say you want to build healthy eating habits.
-In that case, you can join a group of people who are health and fitness conscious.
+In that case, you can join a group of health and fitness-conscious people.

-The reason this works is because it’s our human nature to seek recognition and respect from others.
+This works because it’s our human nature to seek recognition and respect from others.

 We want other people to think highly of us.
 So we avoid doing those things that may hurt our reputation or lower our status.